niallmulkerns/PlateReader/README.md

 ## Radio

+**NB: This will not work if you are using a screen that does not have audio capabilities!**
 This application allows you play any online radio station that has an available free stream.
 Currently this is set to be a few UK radio stations, but this can be changed by simply updating `self.stations` to include the display name and the link.
-There are also a few available visualisers, but one of the main things that would be nice would be a real time fft analysis of the signal (though this may not be feasible given the limited processing power of the RPI). **NB: This will not work if you are using a screen that does not have audio capabilities!**
+There are also a few available visualisers, but one of the main things that would be nice would be a real time fft analysis of the signal (though this may not be feasible given the limited processing power of the RPI).
+The radio will continue to work even when the application window is changed.

+### To do/known bugs:
+- Implement a real-time audio fft visualiser (may require external microphone).

 ## *Unused Currently: Visualiser*